hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `formula` - The autoscale formula that needs to be used for scaling the Batch pool.

 ---

+A `data_disks` block exports the following:

+* `lun` - The lun is used to uniquely identify each data disk.

+* `caching` - The caching mode of data disks.

+* `disk_size_gb` - The initial disk size in GB when creating new data disk.

+* `storage_account_type` - The storage account type to be used for the data disk.

+---

+A `disk_encryption_configuration` block exports the following:

+* `disk_encryption_target` - On Linux pool, only `TemporaryDisk` is supported; on Windows pool, `OsDisk` and `TemporaryDisk` must be specified.

+---

+An `extensions` block exports the following:

+* `name` - The name of the virtual machine extension.

+* `publisher` - The name of the extension handler publisher.The name of the extension handler publisher.

+* `type` - The type of the extensions.

+* `type_handler_version` - The version of script handler.

+* `auto_upgrade_minor_version` - Indicates whether the extension should use a newer minor version if one is available at deployment time.
+Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.

+* `settings` - JSON formatted public settings for the extension.

+* `protected_settings` - The extension can contain either `protected_settings` or `provision_after_extensions` or no protected settings at all.

+* `provision_after_extensions` - The collection of extension names.
+Collection of extension names after which this extension needs to be provisioned.

+---

+A `node_placement_configuration` block exports the following:

+* `policy` - The placement policy for allocating nodes in the pool.

+---

 A `start_task` block exports the following: